saurabhsingh13no/virtual-wallet/README.md

 This project is about  *Building a Java library for online banking platform to build the virtual wallet to track users transaction account.*

 This is a spring boot application with in memory database *H2*.
+I am using JPA(Java Persistance API) to interact with the in memory database.

 ## Problem Statement